 and the ADA procedure codes.
 Because this content is copyrighted,

 we are not allowed to include it freely on our website.
 So the CDT content will not be present in versions that are not purchased from us or from another licensed reseller.
-See the Reseller page for information on how to apply for a CDT license to distribute this
+See the Distributors page for information on how to apply for a CDT license to distribute this

 How much does it cost ?